THE BIOTECH FUTURES CHALLENGE WILL TAKE PLACE IN VIC

 ABOUT THE VIC CHALLENGE

-The Victorian BIOTech Futures Challenge is hosted by the ARC Training Centre for Medical Implant Technologies at the University of Melbourne, Melbourne, Australia in conjunction with UoM’s FEIT Girl Power program.
+The Victorian BIOTech Futures Challenge is hosted by the Melbourne Bioinnovation Student Initiative (MBSI) at the University of Melbourne, Melbourne, Australia in collaboration with the Graeme Clarke Institute for Biomedical Engineering.

-Registration for the VIC challenge will open from April 25th.
+Registration for the VIC challenge will open from June 5th.
 However, due to limited places spots are filling up fast.
-If you or your group are keen on participating, please reach out via email by clicking the link above.
+If you or your group are keen on participating don't forget to sign-up.